fastify/fastify/docs/Routes.md

 <a name="callback"></a>
 ### Callback

-As you can see we are not calling `reply.send` to send back the data to the user.
+As you see [above](/#async-await) we are not calling `reply.send` to send back the data to the user.
 You just need to return the body and you are done!

 If you need it you can also send back the data to the user with `reply.send`.
 ```js